 Are CBD oil and hemp oil the same?
-Both CBD oil and hemp oil play a tremendous role healthy lifestyle, but they both specifically have their differences.
-CBD oil has emerged as a medicine with many medical applications and clinical pre-trails, coupled with a lot of scientific back up and proves.
-Also Hemp oil is specifically regarded as an extract full of nutrients and makes a great food or supplement.
+Both CBD oil and hemp oil play a huge role in a healthy lifestyle, but they both have their differences.
+CBD oil has come up as a medicine with many medical applications.
+And clinical pre-trails, coupled with a lot of scientific facts that back up and proves.
+Also, Hemp oil is specifically known as an extract full of nutrients and makes a great food or supplement.

-CBD oil is a primary cannabinoid that has been shown to potentially assist in treating a range of minor to serious medical conditions, it is important that those seeking therapeutic products know the difference between CBD oil and hemp oil to achieve optimal results.
+CBD oil is a primary cannabinoid that has been shown to help maintain your well-being.
+It is important that those seeking therapeutic products know the difference between CBD oil and hemp oil to gain best results.
 Although these two products are technically derived from the same species of plant, their contents are unique to one another.

-Various species of cannabis sativa can be cultivated to retain different levels of cannabinoids, resulting in unique genetics used for diverse industrial and medical purposes.
-Technically looking at both cannabis sativa species, novices may be unable to tell the distinction between hemp varieties and psychoactive cannabis, but their chemical contents gives entirely different story.
+Various species of cannabis sativa can be grown to get different levels of cannabinoids.
+Resulting in unique genetics used for many industrial and medical purposes.
+Basically, looking at both cannabis sativa species.
+Novices may be unable to tell the distinction between hemp varieties and psychoactive cannabis.
+But their chemical contents gives an entirely different story.

-THC is the basis for cannabis’ tumultuous and prohibitory banned by governments internationally until few years ago, where a lot of scientific researches popped up to show the medicinal benefits that cannabis could provide, as a result of the discovery of CBD chemical constituent.
-The CBD constituent have elevated the status of cannabis to the mainstream and also clear the misconception of psychoactive cannabis that have stem from historic ignorance.
+THC is the basis for cannabis’ tumultuous and prohibitory banned by governments internationally until a few years ago.
+Where a lot of scientific researches popped up to show the medicinal benefits that cannabis could provide.
+That is, as a result of the discovery of CBD chemical constituent.
+The CBD constituent has elevated the status of cannabis to the mainstream.
+And also clear the misconception of psychoactive cannabis that has stem from historic ignorance.

-However, hemp remains legal in many parts of the world and is used in various industries for the production of fiber, paper, food and fuel.
+However, hemp remains legal in many parts of the world and is used in various industries for the production of fiber, paper, food, and fuel.
 What if people start smoking hemp to get high?
 Unfortunately for the stoner, this isn’t possible, which is largely it is legal.
-Numerous countries consider CBD to be “hemp” when it contains less than 0.3% THC.
-This is a negligible amount that you won’t be able to feel.
-Most hemp plants have been cultivated to sustain even lower concentrations of THC, resulting in crops that are tall and slender: optimized for manufacturing industries.
+Many countries consider CBD to be “hemp” when it contains less than 0.3% THC.
+This is a small amount that you won’t be able to feel.
+Most hemp plants have been cultivated to sustain even lower concentrations of THC.
+Resulting in crops that are tall and slender: optimized for manufacturing industries.

-Another major distinction between Hemp oil and CBD oil is that, apart from the fact of the variety of plant they are derived from, specifically different parts of the plant are used for both extractions of hemp and CBD oil.
-Hemp oil, commonly referred to as hemp seed oil, is made from pressing cannabis seeds to extract the fatty oil from within.
-This oil is highly nutritious and has many beneficial applications, but isn’t particularly medicinal.
+Another major distinction between Hemp oil and CBD oil is that.
+Apart from the fact of the variety of plant they are gained from.
+Notably different parts of the plant are used for both extractions of hemp and CBD oil.
+Hemp oil, commonly referred to as hemp seed oil, is made from pressing cannabis seeds to extract the fatty oil.
+This oil is highly nutritious.
+And has many beneficial applications, but isn’t particularly medicinal.

-CBD oil, on the other hand, is usually sourced from the flowers of cannabis plants through various methods of extraction and it is more of a medicinal effect, as opposed to hemp oil nutritious effect.
-With that said, CBD oil can also be extracted from the flowers of hemp plant as well, as it may contain a high percentages of CBD with lower concentrations of THC.
+CBD oil, on the other hand, is usually sourced from the flowers of cannabis plants through various methods of extraction.
+And it is more of a medicinal effect, as opposed to hemp oil nutritious effect.
+With that said, CBD oil can also be extracted from the flowers of the hemp plant as well.
+As it may contain high percentages of CBD with lower concentrations of THC.

 To make CBD oil, one must first start with a high CBD strain.
-As we discussed earlier, extracts can either be derived from selectively bred cannabis flowers or hemp flowers.
-There are various techniques used to extract CBD oil and other constituents of the cannabis plant.
-CO2 extraction is perhaps the most expensive method, but it yields great results.
-CO2 is one of the “safest” methods of extraction as it does not use toxic solvents like butane or propane, thus TRYTHECBD always employ the safest extraction method irrespective of the cost, our customer’s safety is our priority.
+As we said earlier, extracts can either be obtained from chosen bred cannabis flowers or hemp flowers.
+There are many ways used to extract CBD oil and other elements of the cannabis plant.
+CO2 extraction is perhaps the most expensive method, but it gets great results.
+CO2 is one of the “safest” methods of extraction as it does not use toxic solvents like butane or propane, thus Try The CBD always employs the safest extraction method irrespective of the cost, our customer’s safety is our priority.

 Hemp oil extraction process and nutritious benefits

 The best quality hemp seed oil is created using a cold press.
 This technique presses the oil out of the seeds, without heating them past a certain temperature.
-Hemp seed oil has a wide array of applications and can be used in cooking, recipes and cosmetic products.
-Hemp seeds contain incredibly high levels of protein and are often infused into hemp milk as a dairy alternative.
+The hemp seed oil has a wide range of applications and can be used in cooking, recipes and cosmetic products.
+Hemp seeds contain high levels of protein and are often mixed into hemp milk as a dairy.

-Although hemp seed oil does not parallel the use of CBD oil as a medicine, it does offer a highly nutritious option as an ingredient and dietary supplement.
+Although hemp seed oil does not equal the use of CBD oil as a medicine.
+It does offer a highly nutritious option as an ingredient and dietary supplement.
 Hemp seeds contain over 30 percent fat and are very rich in omega-6 and omega-3 fatty acids.
-They also serve as a fantastic source of plant based energy, with protein accounting for 25% of their overall calories.
-Also, hemp oil has been proven worthy for its nutritious benefits, such as providing vitamin E, some researches show that hemp seeds contain 6mg of vitamin E per every 100g of seeds, as well as potassium, vitamin B1, vitamin B2 and others.
+They also serve as a fantastic source of plant-based energy, with protein accounting for 25% of their overall calories.
+Also, hemp oil has been proven worthy of its nutritious benefits, such as providing vitamin E. Some researches show that hemp seeds contain 6mg of vitamin E per every 100g of seeds.
+As well as potassium, vitamin B1, vitamin B2, and others.